Dr. Quan, a Character Review

 There really aren’t any Easter Eggs for this character.

-Like with the other characters in Mettle, I don’t have any future plans for Mei-Lin.
+Like with the other characters in Mettle, I don’t have any future plans for Mei-Lin beyond the prequel.

 Dr. Mei-Lin Quan: Takeaways